 - Fast-track patent registration with an 80% fee rebate.

-Here’s the eligibility for this government scheme.
+Here’s the eligibility for this government funding for startups:

 - The startup should be a registered partnership firm, private limited company, or LLP.